 Partners in ESRD Care

-Many stakeholders complement the ESRD QIP’s efforts to improve the quality of dialysis care provided to beneficiaries with ESRD.
+Many stakeholders complement the efforts of the End Stage Renal Disease (ESRD) Quality Incentive Program (QIP) to improve the quality of dialysis care provided to beneficiaries with ESRD.
 Some of those entities are highlighted in the following non-comprehensive list.
 Additional stakeholders are referenced on many of these websites.

 ESRD Center on CMS.gov